Lead UX Designer

 • Lead design system–level work for the enterprise Drupal platform, defining reusable patterns and standards across multiple sites.

-• Guide information architecture strategy through content audits, user needs analysis, and collaborative working sessions with clients, shaping structures that stay aligned across platforms.
+• Guide information architecture strategy through content audits, user needs analysis, and collaborative working sessions with clients.

-• Plan and run usability tests, card sorting studies, and user interviews that reveal patterns, validate design choices, and inform IA and content decisions.
+• Plan and run usability tests, card sorting studies, and user interviews that reveal patterns and inform design choices.

-• Design low- and mid-fidelity wireframes and iterate based on qualitative and quantitative feedback while maintaining WCAG 2.1 accessibility requirements.
+• Design low and mid-fidelity wireframes and iterate based on qualitative and quantitative feedback.

 Service Designer